Rupalis123/Python-APIs/README.md

 ## Background

-This project is to visualize the weather of randomly selected 500+ cities across the world of varying distance from the equator.
+This project visualizes the weather of randomly selected 500+ cities across the world of varying distance from the equator.

 ## Part I - WeatherPy